bxparks/AceSegment/examples/AutoBenchmark/README.md

         * HardSpiFast: hardware SPI using `<SPI.h>` and `<digitalWriteFast.h>`
           to control the latch pin
 * `Ht16k33Module::flush()`
-    * Sends all digits in the buffer to the HT16K33 LED module using 2 communication interfaces:
+    * Sends all 4 digits in the buffer and the brightness setting to the HT16K33 LED module using 2 communication interfaces:
         * TwoWire: hardware I2C using `<Wire.h>`
         * SimpleWire: AceSegment's custom bitbanging I2C implementation
         * SimpleWireFast: Same as SimpleWire using `<digitalWriteFast.h>`
+    * Total bits: the addr, 5 x 16-bit words, then another addr, and the brightness, for a total of 13 bytes.
+Each byte sends 8 bits and reads the ACK bit from the slave, so 9 bits per byte.
+Total bits: 117 bits.

 On AVR processors, the "fast" options are available using the [digitalWriteFast](https://github.com/NicksonYap/digitalWriteFast) library whose